-The Middle East, UAE especially, is continuously pioneering in technology adoption, and businesses are always looking for new ways for improvement.
+The Middle East, UAE especially, is continuously pioneering in technology adoption, and businesses are always looking for new ways to improve.
 Faster decision-making processes, ability to alter the strategy based on information, understanding the customer needs in real-time and fulfilling them with solutions – Big Data seems like can do it all.
-That’s why Middle East countries are making the most of it, attempting to focus on AI-based travel experience or demographics-based content as a reflection of a new future.
+That’s why Middle East countries are making the most of it, attempting to focus on AI-based travel experiences or demographics-based content as a reflection of a new future.

 Big Data companies strive to understand customers’ problems and why they occur.
-Using data to solve the problem, analyze the patterns to predict next events, and finally convert each challenge into opportunity using the agile methodology lies at the basis of their work.
+Using data to solve the problem, analysing the patterns to predict the next events, and finally converting each challenge into opportunity using the agile methodology lies at the basis of their work.
 Companies that adopt Big Data and make use of it can achieve a competitive advantage.

 There are also challenges that Middle East countries must face regarding Big Data:

 - Limited governance to foster the development of Big Data,